Cultural impact of The Colbert Report: Honors bestowed by media organizations

 Time magazine's James Poniewozik named it one of the Top 10 Returning Series of 2007, ranking it at #7.

 Colbert has appeared on the covers of several major magazines, including Wired, Rolling Stone, Esquire, Sports Illustrated (as sponsor of the US Speedskating team) and Newsweek, in which he was the guest editor.

-On March 12, 2007, the editor-in-chief of Marvel Comics, Joe Quesada, awarded Stephen Colbert the shield of the recently deceased superhero Captain America.
+On March 12, 2007, the editor-in-chief of Marvel Comics, Joe Quesada, awarded Colbert the shield of the recently deceased superhero Captain America.
 The letter to Colbert accompanying the shield stated that "the Star-Spangled Avenger has bequeathed... his indestructible shield to the only man he believed to have the red, white, and blue balls to carry the mantle."
 Colbert promised to use the shield "only to fight for justice...and to impress girls."
 It was, in fact, one of only two full-sized prop shields which had previously been kept in the Marvel offices.
 On January 29, 2008, Quesada (now president of Marvel) returned to announce that Colbert's fictional campaign for the presidency was still active in the Marvel universe, references to which have appeared in Marvel comics since.
 Colbert appears on the cover of Amazing Spider-Man #573.

 At the end of 2008, The Colbert Report was named the number one television series of that year by Entertainment Weekly.

 In 2010 Colbert won the Golden Tweet Award.

 Arts

-On October 17, 2008, it was announced that the portrait of Stephen from his second year of The Colbert Report was accepted into the national portrait collection at the National Museum of American History for its November reopening.
+On October 17, 2008, it was announced that the portrait of Colbert from his second year of The Colbert Report was accepted into the national portrait collection at the National Museum of American History for its November reopening.

 Athletics

 On November 2, 2009, Colbert, representing the Colbert Nation, signed an on-air sponsorship agreement with U.S. speedskating executive director Robert Crowley.
 Fundraising via The Colbert Report ultimately raised $300,000 for the US Winter Olympics speedskating team.
-Coverage of the show's efforts also led to Colbert personally being invited to be the official ombudsman at the oval for the Olympics, appointed as the official assistant sports psychologist for the US olympics speed skating team, and as such is now an official member of the team, and invited by Dick Ebersol, to be part of NBC's 2010 Winter Olympics coverage team.
+Coverage of the show's efforts also led to Colbert personally being invited to be the official ombudsman at the oval for the Olympics, appointed as the official assistant sports psychologist for the US Olympics speed skating team, and as such is now an official member of the team, and invited by Dick Ebersol, to be part of NBC's 2010 Winter Olympics coverage team.